Delivers lasting gloss and tames flyaways on normal-to-thick hair with a boar-plus-nylon blend that reaches dense sections.

 Performance on different hair types

 - Fine hair: Lovely for dry finishing and static control, but detangle first and use light pressure.
-If your hair is ultra fine and breaks easily, a flexible-pin detangler is still your daily driver.
+If hair is ultra fine and breaks easily, a flexible-pin detangler is still the better daily driver.

 - Normal hair: Ideal use case.
 You get a quick shine boost, smoother mid-lengths, and fewer flyaways.